esdmr/lacgi/README.md

 HTTP request router via CGI.
 Not production ready.
 Will never be.
 Please don’t use.
 It’s only a joke.

-I know ~50% of the code is in Python.
+I know ~23% of the code is in Python.
 That’s just the database integration.
-Yes, this behemoth will support database connection and user authentication.
+Yes, this behemoth supports database connection and user authentication.
 No, you shouldn’t trust it.

 ## Ingredients